quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part27_Summary.md

 ---

 #### Comparing Eligibility Traces and n-Step TD Methods
 This card covers how eligibility traces compare to n-step TD methods.
-The primary advantage of eligibility traces is that they require only a single trace vector, whereas n-step methods require storing the last \( n \) feature vectors.
+The primary advantage of eligibility traces is that they require only a single trace vector, whereas n-step methods require storing the last $n$ feature vectors.
 Additionally, learning in eligibility traces occurs continuously rather than being delayed until the end of an episode.

 :p How do eligibility traces compare to n-step TD methods?
 ??x